About

 This is a book about people: the innovative, artistic, and creative surgeons who developed the specialty, and the patients whose lives they have changed.

-Praise for From Trenches to Transplants: Changing Lives With Plastic Surgery
+Praise for From Trenches to Transplants

 “Fascinating—a terrific read combining meticulous historical research with compelling personal stories.”

-Kelly Parsons, author of Doing Harm and Under the Knife
+Kelly Parsons – author of Doing Harm and Under the Knife

-Jack C. Fisher, M.D., plastic surgeon, educator, historian, and author of Stopping the Road, Silicone on Trial, Stolen Glory: The McKinley Assassination, and others
+Jack C. Fisher, M.D. – Plastic surgeon, educator, historian, and author of Stopping the Road, Silicone on Trial, Stolen Glory: The McKinley Assassination, and others

-“My grandfather and Dr. Varaztad Kazanjian were teenage roommates, my small connection to this exciting autobiographical adventure.
+“My grandfather and Dr. Varaztad Kazanjian were teenage roommates; my small connection to this exciting autobiographical adventure.
 Dr. Noone traces the evolution of the surgical correction of deformity, insightfully emphasizing not an imperfection’s size, but rather its meaning to the patient.”

-Mark B Constantian, M.D., plastic surgeon and author of Childhood Abuse, Body Shame, and Addictive Plastic Surgery: The Face of Trauma
+Mark B Constantian, M.D. – Plastic surgeon and author of Childhood Abuse, Body Shame, and Addictive Plastic Surgery: The Face of Trauma

 “Wonderfully written, From Trenches to Transplants describes the evolution of our specialty’s formal beginning during WWI to modern day allotransplantation.
 Through the telling of inspiring patient stories, Dr. Noone demonstrates how creativity and innovation have shaped plastic surgery and restored peoples’ lives. ”

-Richard Redett, M.D., Professor and Chair, Department of Plastic and Reconstructive Surgery, Johns Hopkins School of Medicine
+Richard Redett, M.D. – Professor and Chair, Department of Plastic and Reconstructive Surgery, Johns Hopkins School of Medicine

 “A brilliant and caring plastic surgeon for my family for many years, Dr. Noone shares his wonderful creative writing skills and knowledge of medical history with the every-day reader in From Trenches to Transplants.”

-S. A. Williams, author of Anna’s Secret Legacy and Mackenzie’s Secret
+S. A. Williams – author of Anna’s Secret Legacy and Mackenzie’s Secret

 other BOOKS